wuxr123/Resume/content/authors/admin/_index.md

 email: wu_xiaoran@outlook.com
 ---

-Mr. Xiaoran Wu (吴潇然) is an graduate student in the State Key Laboratory of Resources and Environmental Information System (LREIS), Institute of Geographic Sciences & Natural Resources Research (IGSNRR), Chinese Academy of Sciences (CAS).
-His major is Geographic Information Science (GIS) research interests include the climate change studies, spatial statistics, and urban and ecological and environmental information studies.
+Mr. Xiaoran Wu (吴潇然) is a graduate student in the State Key Laboratory of Resources and Environmental Information System (LREIS), Institute of Geographic Sciences & Natural Resources Research (IGSNRR), Chinese Academy of Sciences (CAS).
+His major is Geographic Information Science (GIS) and research interests include the climate change studies, spatial statistics, and ecological and environmental information studies.
 {style="text-align: justify;"}